samvera/hyrax/RELEASING.md

+* Checkout the master branch.
 * Bump version number in `lib/curation_concerns/version.rb`
-* Commit and push your change to the master branch
+* Commit your change with a message such as: `Bumped version to x.y.z`
-* Release the gem to rubygems.org: `rake build` then `rake release`
+* Release the gem to rubygems.org: `rake release` This also pushes the code to github.